STASYA00/backend_tutorial/docs/GCP.md

 # GCP - Cloud Functions

-This document explains how to create a project on [GCP](https://console.cloud.google.com/) and where to find products to deploy your backend ([Cloud Run](https://cloud.google.com/free/docs/free-cloud-features#cloud-run) and [Cloud Functions](https://cloud.google.com/free/docs/free-cloud-features#cloud-functions))
+This document explains how to create a project on [GCP](https://console.cloud.google.com/) and where to find products to deploy your backend ([Cloud Run](https://cloud.google.com/free/docs/free-cloud-features#cloud-run) and/or [Cloud Functions](https://cloud.google.com/free/docs/free-cloud-features#cloud-functions))

 <!-- TABLE OF CONTENTS -->
 <details>